plumed-tutorials/plumed-tutorials/browse.md

 Browse the lessons
 -----------------------------
-The lessons that have been submitted to the PLUMED-SCHOOL are listed below.
-PLUMED-SCHOOL monitors whether PLUMED input files in these lessons are compatible with the current and development versions of the code and integrates links from these files to the PLUMED manual.
+The lessons that have been submitted to the PLUMED-TUTORIALS are listed below.
+PLUMED-TUTORIAL monitors whether PLUMED input files in these lessons are compatible with the current and development versions of the code and integrates links from these files to the PLUMED manual.

 {:#browse-table .display}